 The Reception & Bars at Hotel Roma Aurelia Antica

 The hotel contains two bars one by the swimming pool which was closed as the swimming wasn’t open during that time of the season.
-The other one this is main bar area between the reception area and La Sughereta Restaurant on it daily basis it offers a happy hour a variety of drinks as well as being able to order snacks from the bar from 10 am till midnight.
+The other one is the main bar area between the reception area and La Sughereta Restaurant on it daily basis it offers a happy hour a variety of drinks as well as being able to order snacks from the bar from 10 am till midnight.

 The reception area is manned 24/7 and as you enter the hotel it is the first area that you see when you enter the hotel, they offer currency exchange, wake up calls and you can book the shuttle or taxies from them.